Facebook Statistics: A View From the Top of the Online Heap

 There are many discussions on Facebook’s impact as a source of news, especially news about politics.
 Recently, Twitter and Google announced measures to fight the spread of fake news in political posts.

-Facebook has said only that it will introduce a dedicated operations center that will be in charge of monitoring activities across all social media platforms of the company.
+The company announced introducing a dedicated operations center to monitor activities all across its social media platforms.
 It has specifically said that it will not fact-check claims made by politicians and political campaigns.

-Facebook site statistics show that the platform is increasingly used by newsmakers and media companies to share their points of view with the public.
+Its site statistics show that newsmakers and media companies increasingly use the platform to share their points of view with the public.

-Facebook’s status as a de facto news publisher means brands can use the platform to announce product launches and run all types of marketing campaigns.
+Facebook’s status as a de facto news publisher means brands can use the platform to announce product launches and run all marketing campaigns.

 (eMarketer)

-96% of Facebook users access their accounts via mobile devices.
+9. 97% of Facebook users access their accounts exclusively via mobile devices.

 (Statista)